-Let’s take a look at the key takeaways discussed in the second article of OPB's series, “Oregon Child Welfare Workers Say They Can't Keep Up, Can't Do Prevention Work.”
+Let’s take a look at the key takeaways discussed in another article, “Oregon Child Welfare Workers Say They Can't Keep Up, Can't Do Prevention Work.”

 - Shortage of placements.
 The opioid epidemic, which the Child Welfare system saw coming a long time ago, features younger children with greater needs.
 At the same time, prescription drugs abuse is permeating further into the extended family.
 Simply relying on a known grandparent no longer suffices.
 Workers need time and tools to find the connections and potential supports they don’t already know exist.

 - Certification of relatives.
 Imagine you had been caring for a relative for the past six months.
 However, a five-minute court hearing changes the legal version of a custodial relationship.
 Suddenly, you are required to go through weeks of training and licensing efforts to do exactly what you had been doing.
 Even more complicating, you have to pray this is not across state lines.
 Not only is this frustrating for the child and caretaker, but the worker as well: the more time they have to spend certifying relatives, the less time they can work on recruitment and retention of non-relative foster parents.

 - Emphasizing preventative work.
 As a Child Welfare community, we have to do better.
 Today’s world is a different place.
 Think different.
 Act different.
 Take a chance on doing the most good.
 Studies and audits that only point to the same challenges fall short of solutions.
 Do what matters to that kiddo in front of you and allow the outcomes to speak for themselves.